 The details above are known to be true.
 Whereas, we have only Jim Perrin’s word, which we do not believe, that he was ever ‘earning his living’ as a shepherd in any meaningful sense of that phrase; elsewhere he has written that this was during the period from 1973 to 1977.
-(Four years working as a shepherd…) In our view it is a typical example of this author’s aptitude for ‘exaggeration’: on the cover of a recent book he goes a step further, and it is now stated, not just that he had ‘worked as a shepherd’ (entry in Wikipedia), but that he was a ‘one time WELSH shepherd’ !
+(Four years working as a shepherd…) In our view it is a typical example of this author’s aptitude for ‘exaggeration’: on the cover of a recent book he goes a step further, and it is now stated not just that he had ‘worked as a shepherd’ (note his entry in Wikipedia) but that he was a ‘one time WELSH shepherd’ !

 And so, it might appear, Jim Perrin perpetuates his own myth…

-As we suggested in an earlier posting that ‘story’ may be presumed to be one which has by now out-lived its usefulness as it is surely apparent, despite all he has written and told with such certitude to those who believed in him, that Jim Perrin is not dying of cancer (be it of lung or of liver) and his ‘story’ may be seen for what it was: an exercise in deception; a complete fabrication.
-One which in our opinion was designed and elaborated upon with exceptional detail and ‘conviction’, to gain pity, support and advancement.
+As we suggested in an earlier posting that ‘story’ may be presumed to be one which has by now out-lived its usefulness as it is surely apparent, despite all he has written and told with such certitude to those who believed in him, that Jim Perrin is not dying of cancer (be it of lung or of liver, both of which he has claimed at different times) and his story may be seen for what it was: an exercise in deception; a complete fabrication.
+A ‘story’ which in our opinion was designed and elaborated upon with exceptional detail and ‘conviction’, to gain pity, support and advancement.

-In this he does seem to have been successful as so many of his fans; his followers; his ‘disciples’ almost; evidently have been, in their good faith, comprehensively hoodwinked by him.
-Indeed, we were told by a judge on one of the book awards panels that although ‘we had been aware of some unpleasantness attaching to his private life’ and ‘we had heard well-founded reports of possible GBH’ yet he was given an award not only for his writing but also ‘that because of recent personal tragedies he had won the sympathy vote.’
+In this he does seem to have been successful as so many of his fans; his followers; his ‘disciples’ almost, evidently have been, in their good faith, comprehensively hoodwinked by him.
+Indeed, we were told by a judge on one of the book awards panels that although: we had been aware of some unpleasantness attaching to his private life and we had heard well-founded reports of possible GBH, yet he was given the award not only for his writing but also that because of recent personal tragedies he had won the sympathy vote.

 * * * * *